-This modifier classifies the local structural environment of particles using the Polyhedral Template Matching (PTM) method [P.M.
-Larsen et al., Modelling Simul.
-Mater.
-Sci.
-Eng.
-24, 055007] (preprint available) and allows identifying the local crystalline structure of simple condensed phases (FCC, BCC, etc.) formed by atoms.
+This modifier classifies the local structural environment of particles using the Polyhedral Template Matching (PTM) method, which allows identification of the local crystalline structure of simple condensed phases.
+This structure identification method has been described in

-The PTM approach promises greater reliability than e.g. Common Neighbor Analysis (CNA) in the presence of strong thermal fluctuations and strain.
-Furthermore, it provides a direct calculation of the local (per-atom) orientation, elastic deformation, strain and alloy type.
+The PTM approach promises greater reliability than e.g. Common Neighbor Analysis (CNA) in the presence of strong thermal fluctuations and strains.
+Furthermore, it provides a direct calculation of the local (per-atom) crystal orientation, elastic deformation, strain and chemical ordering type.

 For each input particle, the PTM tries to determine a mapping of the local neighborhood to each active candidate structure.
 If such a mapping exists, a RMSD value is calculated, which is a measure of the spatial deviation from the ideal structure template (the quality of the match).
 The structural type with the lowest RMSD value is finally assigned to the particle.
 A histogram of the RMSD values for all structures and all particles is shown in the side panel.